UD-S24-CISC374/final-project-olive/README.md

-Game Name
+# Game Name

 Terminal Tactics

-Team Color
+# Team Color

 Olive

-Developers
+# Developers

 Lawrence Collins (larryc@udel.edu)
 Victor Vasquez (vicvas@udel.edu)

-Blurb
+# Blurb

 In "Terminal Tactics," players face a zombie onslaught using strategic Unix commands as their arsenal.
 Mimicking the tower defense genre, players must strategically arrange their troops in the correct sequence to repel the zombie invasion.
 Just like in "Plants vs. Zombies," each command possesses unique attributes, from defensive capabilities to offensive strikes, requiring players to think tactically to outsmart the undead hordes.
 This educational twist not only challenges players' gaming skills but also enhances their understanding of Unix commands, making "Terminal Tactics" an engaging fusion of entertainment and education in the battle against the undead.

-Basic Instructions
+# Basic Instructions

-Type into the command line to find your troops (cd, ls, etc)
+Type into the command line to find your troops (cd, ls, etc.)

-Screenshot
+# Screenshot

 TEXT GOES HERE

-Gameplay Video
+# Gameplay Video

 TEXT GOES HERE

-Educational Game Design Document
+# Educational Game Design Document

 Link to our [egdd](Educational Game Design Document)

-Credits
+# Credits

 TEXT GOES HERE